 At a Glance

-- Tasks: Assess apprentices' knowledge and skills as an independent end-point assessor.
+- Tasks: Assess apprentices' skills and knowledge as an independent end-point assessor.

-- Company: Join Pearson, a global leader in education with 35,000 employees dedicated to learning.
+- Company: Join Pearson, a global leader in education with a commitment to inclusive learning.

 - Why this job: Make a real impact on learners' lives while working in a supportive and innovative environment.

-- Qualifications: Must have relevant experience and qualifications at or above Level 5 in your specialty.
+- Qualifications: Must have relevant experience and qualifications at or above Level 5 in your field.

 Job Description